apache/druid/docs/tutorials/tutorial-kafka.md

 ![Datasource view](../assets/tutorial-kafka-data-loader-11.png "Datasource view")

-When the `wikipedia-kafka` datasource appears here it can be queried.
+When the `wikipedia` datasource appears here it can be queried.

 *Note:* if the datasource does not appear after a minute you might have not set the supervisor to read from the start of the stream (in the `Tune` step).

 At this point, you can go to the `Query` view to run SQL queries against the datasource.

-Since this is a small dataset, you can simply run a `SELECT * FROM "wikipedia-kafka"` query to see your results.
+Since this is a small dataset, you can simply run a `SELECT * FROM wikipedia` query to see your results.

 ![Query view](../assets/tutorial-kafka-data-loader-12.png "Query view")